 Rules For Choosing SLA (Service Level Agreement) Metrics

-If you’re like most managers, you’re open to any tips on to choose the right metrics.
+If you’re like most managers, you’re open to any tips on choosing the right metrics.
 The five tips below help you do that:

 Rule 1: Choose Metrics That Motivate Behavior